-The lobby was suddenly filled with an intense flash of blue-white light, its brightness forcing her to close her eyes.
+A flash of blue-white light filled the lobby, its brightness so intense it forced her to close her eyes.
 The tiled floor heaved under her, accompanied by a long, low moan that made her skin crawl.
 She opened her eyes.
 The floor was undulating like waves on the ocean.
 Her dad fell backward onto a low, glass-topped table, which collapsed under him in an explosion of glass.

-It occurred to her she should get under a table or something, but her body wouldn’t move.
-She just sat there, frozen in the moment, her eyes staring without seeing, her mouth open, her mind unable to come up with anything resembling a coherent thought.
+It occurred to her that she should get under a table or something, but her body wouldn’t move.
+She just sat there, frozen in the moment, her eyes staring without seeing, her mouth open, her mind unable to form anything resembling a coherent thought.

 Her dad staggered toward her, scooped her unceremoniously out of the chair, and ran toward a stairwell leading to the parking garage below.
 The howling whirlwind chased them, caught them, flung them into the stairwell.
 Holly tumbled down the stairs and landed hard on her back with the wind knocked out of her.

-A screeching came from above and made her look up just as the stairwell turned to dust and blew away.
-The ground bounced up and down, tossing her about like a rag doll.
-The awful moaning she had heard before was closer now and louder, reaching a crescendo as pieces of broken concrete rained down on her.
+A screeching came from above and made her look up just as the stairwell above her turned to dust and blew away.
+The ground bounced up and down, tossing her around like a rag doll.
+The awful moaning she had heard earlier was closer now and louder, reaching a crescendo as pieces of broken concrete rained down on her.